-If you upgrade to a home smart meter, you'll be automatically put on a demand pricing plan.
-But you may also like to consider time-of-use pricing and Certain Saver.
+If you upgrade to a new meter, you'll be automatically put on a time-of-use pricing plan if you are in the ACT.
+But you may also like to consider demand pricing.
 Here's more information so you can find the best pricing plan for you.

 What is time-of-use pricing?

 Time-of-use pricing is a powerful way to save money by taking advantage of different electricity prices at different times of the day.
-The cost of electricity is highest during peak periods (e.g. early in the evening) and cheapest during off-peak periods (e.g. later at night).
+The cost of electricity is highest during peak periods and cheapest during off-peak periods.
 With time-of-use pricing, you save money by changing your habits and using your appliances during ‘shoulder’ and ‘off-peak’ periods rather than ‘peak’ periods.